JSpeedie/G2ME-legacy/README.md

 ### The 'v' flag

+Stands for "**v**erbose-mode.
 Takes no arguments.
-Modifies the output of some option flags (like `-h`, `-o`, `-O`, `-R`) to contain more information.
+Modifies the output of some option flags (`-h`, `-o`, `-O`, `-R`) to contain more information.

 ### The 'w' flag

 `G2ME -w 0.5 -b bracket`

-This flag requires a following `-b` flag call as it affects how the bracket will affect player's Glicko2 data.
-This flag multiplies the change in a player's Glicko2 data after a set/game by the given value. **This flag is not recommended for use.**
+Stands for **w**eight.
+This flag takes one argument in the form of a double (or float, if you will) representing how much the change in rating for every player should be multiplied by, when running a bracket.
+As such, this flag requires a following `-b` flag call.
+The intention is that one can value different events more or less than others. **This flag is not recommended for use.**

 ## The Glicko2 System Explained